Allencaidota/ContosoUniversity/README.md

 8/11/2021
 Enable connection resiliency
-There is many problem could happen when your web in production such as load balancers.
+There is many problem could happen in production such as load balancers.
 Those error is hard to aviod. as result, we can Use connection resiliency and command interception with Entity Framework in an ASP.NET MVC app.

 1. create a SchoolConfiguration inheritence by DbConfiguration in DAL folder